henryli-git/GUI_Apps/Currency_Converter/README.md

     *Powered by the https://ratesapi.io API

 ## Prerequisites
-Update: Executable for this app is compatiable with Windows only.
+Update: Executable for this app is compatible with Windows only and will have a different UI.
 Otherwise, the following requirements is needed.

 Python 3.6 or later is required.